Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 The MSU Broad Art Museum Welcomes Kids – and Even Plans for Them

-If an art museum is one of the last places you’d think to take kids, one visit to the Broad Art Museum on MSU’s campus is sure to change your mind!
+If an art museum is one of the last places you’d think to take kids, one visit to the Broad Art Museum on MSU’s campus in East Lansing is sure to change your mind!

 Art museums may conjure up visions of quiet, whisper-only rooms, serious docents, and lots of off-limits expensive and breakable objects – in other words, an accident just waiting to happen!